martinResearch/postponed/README.md

 ## Motivation

-When using multiprocessing in python the typical implementation resemble this:
+When using multiprocessing in python the typical implementation resembles this:

 ```
 import multiprocessing